KBVE/archive/docs/md/notes/exchange/nicehash.md

 	- [NiceHash OS](https://www.nicehash.com/nhos-mining)

 - API: - [Docs](https://www.nicehash.com/docs/)
 	- TO:DO Automatic Withdrawal Script for NiceHash.com, maybe written in Python or Node or Type, I am still debating this.
+Warning: If your API keys are compromised, you will be fucked.